zserge/lorca/README.md

 * Call arbitrary JavaScript code from Go
 * Asynchronous flow between UI and main app in both languages (async/await and Goroutines)
 * Supports loading web UI from the local web server or via data URL
-* Supports embedding all assets into a single binary
 * Supports testing your app with the UI in the headless mode
 * Supports multiple app windows
 * Supports packaging and branding (e.g. custom app icons).
 Packaging for all